izzatrazab/notion-clone/README.md

 # Notion Clone

 Low fidelity MVP.
-The target is to somehow clone notion.
+The target is to somehow clone notion. (this oroject is onhold)

 ## The Defined Problems